monastri/monastri.github.io/quotes.md

 This is my first experiment in Gwern's vein.
 The quotes here have been collected over more than half a decade, albeit in different pages.
 I intend for them to shape my worldview; doing so like this allows, or so I hope, the shaping to be more fine-grained and guided than the recency-weighted randomness of normal worldview-shaping.

-I also really, *really* hate experiences of the [Jeremy Bentham class](#Jeremy-bentham); this document is intended to prevent them from happening again.
+I also really, *really* hate experiences of the [f class](#Jeremy-bentham); this document is intended to prevent them from happening again.

 Besides Gwern Branwen, [Cosma Shalizi's notebooks](http://bactra.org/notebooks/) (indeed his [entire oeuvre](http://bactra.org/)) are another major inspiration behind this document.